azminaosman/Handling-Missing-Data-Using-Imputation-Methods/README.md

 ## 📌 Overview

-Administrative data plays a vital role in research, policy development, and operational decision-making.
-However, these datasets often contain missing values due to incomplete reporting, data entry errors, or system limitations.
-If not handled properly, missing data can lead to biased results and reduced analytical reliability.
+Administrative data—such as records from hospitals, schools, or government agencies—is essential for research, policy decisions, and daily operations.
+However, these datasets often contain missing values due to incomplete reporting, human error, or system glitches.
+Ignoring these gaps can lead to misleading results and unreliable analyses.

-This project explores practical and effective approaches to handling missing data using imputation techniques.
-By comparing both simple and advanced methods, the study aims to identify strategies that improve data quality while preserving the original characteristics of the data.

----

-## ❓ Why This Matters

-In real-world data projects, missing values are unavoidable—especially in large administrative and operational datasets.
-How missing data is handled can significantly influence analytical results, business decisions, and policy outcomes.

-This study demonstrates practical approaches to improving data quality rather than discarding valuable information.
-It highlights the importance of choosing appropriate imputation techniques to ensure analyses remain accurate, reliable, and trustworthy—skills that are essential for data analysts, data scientists, and decision-makers working with imperfect real-world data.

----

-## 🎯 Project Goals

-- Understand how missing data affects administrative datasets
-- Compare commonly used imputation techniques
-- Evaluate how dataset size and missingness level influence imputation performance
-- Identify reliable methods for maintaining data accuracy and integrity
+Rather than simply deleting incomplete records, this project explores practical ways to fill in the blanks accurately using imputation techniques.
+By comparing simple methods (mean or median) with advanced approaches (KNN and MICE), we aim **to identify the most effective strategies for improving data quality**, ensuring datasets remain reliable, accurate, and useful for real-world decision-making

 ---